HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 B. General play

-The interpretation of these rules along with any resolution of matters not covered by these rules is at the sole discretion of the competition organizers whose decisions in the matters are final.
+The interpretation of these rules along with any resolution of matters not covered by these rules is at the sole discretion of the competition organisers whose decisions in the matters are final.
 They shall, however, attempt to behave in what they believe to be a fair and equitable way at all times.

 C. Game start